Robust Learning of Fixed-Structure Bayesian Networks: Robust Learning Algorithm

-The proof of this lemma is given in Appendix~\ref{app:setup}.
-We will henceforth assume that the conditions of Lemma~\ref{lem:empirical-moments-good} hold.
+In this section, we present Algorithm~\ref{alg:filter} that establishes Proposition~\ref{prop:bal}.~\footnote{ We use $X \in_u S$ to denote that the point $X$ is drawn uniformly from the set of samples $S$.}

+At a high level, Algorithm~\ref{alg:filter} computes a matrix $M$, and shows that: either $\|M\|_2$ is small, and we can output the empirical conditional probabilities, or $\|M\|_2$ is large, and we can use the top eigenvector of $M$ to remove bad samples.

+\paragraph{Setup and Structural Lemmas.} In order to understand the second-moment matrix with zeros on the diagonal, $M$, we will need to break down this matrix in terms of several related matrices, where the expectation is taken over different sets.
+For a set $D=S',S,E$ or $L$, we use $w_D = |D|/|S'|$ to denote the fraction of the samples in~$D$.
+Moreover, we use $M_D=\E_{X \in_u D}[((F(X,q)-q)(F(X,q)-q)^T]$ to denote the second-moment matrix of samples in $D$, and let $M_{D,0}$ be the matrix we get from zeroing out the diagonals of $M_D$.
+Under this notation, we have $M_{S'} = w_S M_{S} + w_E M_{E} - w_L M_{L}$ and $M=M_{S',0}$.

-Our next step is to analyze the spectrum of $M$, and in particular show that $M$ is close in spectral norm to $w_E M_E$.
-To do this, we begin by considering the spectral norm of $M_P$.
-In particular, we claim that it is relatively small.
-This can be shown by a relatively straightforward computation, as we know exactly the second moments of $F(P,q)$ (see Appendix~\ref{app:setup} for the simple proof):
+Our first step is to analyze the spectrum of $M$, and in particular show that $M$ is close in spectral norm to $w_E M_E$.
+To do this, we begin by showing that the spectral norm of $M_{S,0}$ is relatively small.
+Since $S$ is good, we have bounds on the second moments $F(X,p)$.
+We just need to deal with the error from replacing $p$ with $q$\ifthenelse{\boolean{hasAppendix}}{ (see Appendix~\ref{app:setup} for the proof)}{}:

-\begin{lemma} $\|M_P\|_2 \leq \sum_k \Pr_P[\Pi_k] (p_k-q_k)^2$. \end{lemma}
+\begin{lemma} $\|M_{S,0}\|_2 \leq O(\eps + \sqrt{\sum_k \Pr_S[\Pi_k] (p_k-q_k)^2} + \sum_k \Pr_S[\Pi_k] (p_k-q_k)^2)$. \end{lemma}

-Next, we wish to bound the contribution to $M_{\wt P}$ coming from the subtractive error.
-We show that this is small due to concentration bounds on $P$.
-The idea is that for any unit vector $v$ we have that $v\cdot F(P,q)$ is tightly concentrated around $q$.
-Since $w_L L$ can at worst consist of a small fraction of the tail of this distribution, the expectation of $v\cdot (F(L,q)-q)$ cannot be too large.
+Next, we wish to bound the contribution to $M$ coming from the subtractive error.
+We show that this is small due to concentration bounds on $P$ and hence on $S$.
+The idea is that for any unit vector $v$, we have tail bounds for the random variable $v \cdot (F(X,q)-q)$ and, since $L$ is a subset of $S$, $L$ can at worst consist of a small fraction of the tail of this distribution.

 \begin{lemma} $w_L \|M_L\|_2 \leq O(\eps\log(1/\eps)+\eps\|p-q\|_2^2)$. \end{lemma}